Philippine Commission

 The Philippine Commission was the name of two bodies, both appointed by the president of the United States, to assist with governing the Philippines.

-The first Philippine Commission, also known as the Schurman Commission, was appointed by President William McKinley on January 20, 1899 as a recommendatory body.
+The First Philippine Commission, also known as the Schurman Commission, was appointed by President William McKinley on January 20, 1899 as a recommendatory body.

-The second Philippine Commission, also known as the Taft Commission, was a body appointed by the president to exercise legislative and limited executive powers in the Philippines.
-It was first appointed by President McKinley in 1900 under his executive authority.
-The Philippine Organic Act was passed by the United States Congress in 1902; this enshrined into law the commission's legislative and executive authority.
-As stipulated in the Philippine Organic Act, the bicameral Philippine Legislature was established in 1907, with the commission as the upper house and the elected Philippine Assembly acting as lower house.
-The Jones Act of 1916 ended the commission, replacing it with an elected Philippine Senate as the legislature's upper house.
+The Second Philippine Commission, also known as the Taft Commission, was appointed on March 16, 1900 to provide civil government to areas under U.S. control.
+It relied on the presidential war powers of the US military government for its authority.
+In 1901, the Spooner Amendment to the Army Appropriations Act of 1901 gave the commission, "All military, civil, and Judicial powers necessary to govern the Philippine Islands".
+The Philippine Organic Act was passed by the United States Congress in 1902 enshrining into more permanent law the commission's legislative and executive authority.
+As stipulated in that act, the bicameral Philippine Legislature was established in 1907, with the Commission as the upper house and the elected Philippine Assembly acting as lower house.
+The Jones Act of 1916 ended the Commission, replacing it with an elected Philippine Senate as the legislature's upper house.